 I had no idea how I managed this my stomach hurt so much from joy.

-I couldn’t believe they had 1) offered me, a complete dippy n00b, a job 2) WTF it was PlayStation!!!
+I couldn’t believe they had 1) offered me the ultimate n00b a job 2) WTF it was PlayStation!!!

 I was literally like this… in the park oh my way home from work:

 After I got feedback from the Hiring manager saying my CV was unique and stood out and the fact I actually had an Online web portfolio also helped.
 I guess in Data jobs… they don’t do portfolios? 🌚.
-Mine wasn’t even that good but I was glad it stood out.
+I was glad it stood out.
 They said they were initially going to hire 1 but instead hired 3 of us after 500+ applications because they couldn’t pick between us and so… here we all are 😆

 How do you know where in tech you’d like to go?